 |

 During the past 24 hours, solar activity was moderate.
-11 active sunspot regions were on the visble disk with 3 M-class flares produced.
-Due to the continuous effect of the recurrent coronal hole high speed stream, the solar wind speed ranged between 520 km/s and 580 km/s.
-The geomagnetic field reached active levels for 15 hours and unsettled levels for 6 hours. |
+Eleven active sunspot regions were on the visble disk with 4 M-class flares produced.
+The solar wind speed maintained at about 400 km/s.
+The geomagnetic field was at minor storm levels for 9 hours, at active levels for 6 hours and at quiet to unsettled levels for the rest of the time. |

-Within the next three days, solar activity is expected to be low to moderate with chances for M-class flares.
-The geomagnetic field is expected to reach active and minor storm levels due to the continuous effect of the recurrent coronal hole high speed stream.
-The greater than 2 MeV electron flux at geosynchronous orbit will reach minor storm levels. |
+Within the next three days, solar activity is expected to be low to moderate with a chance for M-class flares.
+The geomagnetic field is expected to reach active levels for short periods on 30 Sep and be quiet to unsettled on 1-2 Oct. |

 |